Theme Aspect Argumentation Model for Handling Fallacies

-\textbf{Contexts and referencing.} A context is a broad term, but the specific sense of a context assumed in this paper is a conceptual boundary.
-As such, any previous work on multi-agent argumentations defining the scope of an agent (many a number of papers are around; see the references in \cite{AHT19}) has this feature.
-Others include argumentation context systems \cite{Brewka09}, modal and temporal argumentation networks \cite{Barringer12}, block argumentation \cite{ArisakaSantini19}.
+A context is a broad term, but the specific sense of a context assumed in this paper is a conceptual boundary.
+As such, any previous work on multi-agent argumentation defining the scope of an agent has this feature.
+In dialogue games, two agents/groups {\it e.g.} \citep{Kakas05,Oren09,Bonzon11,Sakama12,Hadjinikolis13,Hadoux17}, 2 agents/groups plus one observer \citep{Grossi13}, or more recently 3+ agents/groups \citep{ArisakaSatoh18,AHT19,Tarle22}, are posited.
+Many of them presume a global argumentation and presume that each agent has its own model of it.
+In other words, the global argumentation is viewed in the context of each agent.
+Others include argumentation context systems \citep{Brewka09}, modal and temporal argumentation networks \citep{Barringer12} and the block argumentation model \citep{ArisakaSantini19}.

-Among them, however, those that characterise the referencing we described earlier are very few in number.
-Modal and temporal argumentation networks \cite{Barringer12} with its conference publication in 2005 treats each context as though a possible world.
-It can be expressed that some statement in a context be in all connected contexts or in some connected context, like in modal logic.
-However, what we need in the referencing is the capability of pointing to a specific context and a statement in a specific context, for which modal/temporal operators are insufficient.
-Gabbay adapts his Fibring \cite{Gabbay99} to argumentation \cite{Gabbay09c}, illustrating replacement of an argumentation with a statement.
+Very few of them, however, characterise the referencing we described earlier.
+Modal and temporal argumentation networks \citep{Barringer12} with its conference publication in 2005 treat each context as though a possible world.
+It can be expressed that some statement in a context is in all connected contexts or in some connected context, like in modal logic \citep{Garson13}.
+However, what we need in the referencing is the capability of pointing to a specific context itself or a statement in the context, for which modal/temporal operators are insufficient.
+Gabbay adapts his Fibring \citep{Gabbay99} to argumentation \citep{Gabbay09c}, illustrating the replacement of a statement with an argumentation graph with bridge rules to ensure integration \citep{Gabbay09b}.
 What we require, however, is not substitution but a pointer; these two are not the same.
-Block argumentation \cite{ArisakaSantini19} advances the point of view: a statement is an argumentation and vice versa, giving them two roles, and this can in fact express theme aspect argumentation model's referencing to a theme, save only so long as there are no looping referencings.
-It is, however, difficult to express a referencing to a statement of a theme.
+The block argumentation model \citep{ArisakaSantini19} advances the point of view: a statement is an argumentation and vice versa, giving them two roles, leading to a fractal-like argumentation model.
+Then, since a statement representing an argumentation can be referred to as the context of the argumentation, and can at the same time act as a statement, the block argumentation model can in fact express the theme aspect argumentation model's referencing to a theme.
+It is, however, difficult to clearly distinguish it from referencing to a statement of a theme.